-Launching a Database Instance – Select the MongoDB database engine and size of the instance, and launch your database.
+Launching a Database Instance – Select the MongoDB or Couchbase database engine and size of the instance, and launch your database.
 Optionally, you can configure the database parameters and customize the preferences for backup and update maintenance time windows.
 Once you have launched the database instance you can get credentials and access point so you can use them to configure the datasource for your application to connect to the database instance.
-You can also use your preferred database management tools such as MySQL Workbench to create schema and import data into the database instance.

 Creating and Applying a New Database Parameter Group – Database parameter groups allow users to optimize the performance of the database for specific workloads.
 You can easily create a new parameter group from a parameter family group of the engine, modify the selected parameters, and apply that parameter group to your database instance.
 You can apply a database parameter group to running instances with requiring a restart of the instance or start a new database instance with new parameter group.

 Scaling out the Database Instance – For smaller applications or development experimentation, it’s sufficient to use a single MongoDB instance and co-locate the application on the same instance.
 However, for production purposes, there are two possible architectures: Replica Sets and Sharded Cluster (with or without Replica Set), both supported by CumuLogic’s platform.
 Please refer to our “MongoDB-as-a-Service” white paper for more details.

 Taking a Snapshot – We recommend taking full database snapshots at regular intervals or at critical points where you are making major database or application code changes.
 In the event of a recovery, you may restore the database to in-point snapshots from the full database snapshots.